decadevs/week-2-qa-task-bubykay/README.md

 7. It can determine all the decision points and paths used in the application, which allows you to increase test coverage
 8. Gaps in requirements, test cases and defects at the unit level and code level can be found in an easy way

 ## 2. What is the difference between the testing technique and types of testing?
+5/10

 Software testing is the activity to check whether the actual results match the expected results and to ensure that the software is defect free while Software Testing Techniques has a purpose of identifying test conditon, test cases and test data to help you perform better software tests.

 ## 3. Discuss each type of testing and discuss the sub-testing types associated with each type of testing.
+7/10 (Incomplete list of sub tests, nothing on security performance testing list is not complete)

 Below are categories of software testing and a few types of Testing under them;
 * **Functional Testing**